-- (1) The Board must appoint suitably qualified persons, with experience in economics, law, accounting or the transportation industry, as Chief Executive Officer, and as Executive Officers of the Regulator. - (2) A person may not be appointed, or continue to hold office, as Chief Executive Officer or Executive Officer if that person is subject to any disqualification that would apply to a member of the Board, as set out in Section 29(2). - (3) The Chief Executive Officer holds office for a term of four years. - (4) A person may be re-appointed as Chief Executive Officer on the expiry of the person's first term of office. - (5) Each Executive Officer-

-- (a) holds office for a term of five years, subject to subsection (6); and - (b) may be re-appointed on expiry of each term. - (6) On the recommendation of the Chief Executive Officer, the Board must designate, for each Executive Officer position, a member of staff of the Regulator who is not an Executive Officer to serve as an alternate for the Executive Officer in the case of any absence of the incumbent Executive Officer, or vacancy in the position.
+- 36. (1) The Board must appoint suitably qualified persons, with experience in economics, law, accounting, engineering or the transportation industry, as Chief Executive Officer, and as Executive Officers of the Regulator. - (2) A person may not be appointed, or continue to hold office, as Chief Executive Officer or Executive Officer if that person is subject to any disqualification that would apply to a member of the Board, as set out in section 31(2). - (3) The Chief Executive Officer holds office for a term of four years. - (4) A person may be re-appointed as Chief Executive Officer on the expiry of the 30 person's first term of office. - (5) Each Executive Officer- - (a) holds office for a term of five years, subject to subsection (6); and - (b) may be re-appointed on expiry of each term. - (6) On the recommendation of the Chief Executive Officer, the Board must designate, 35 for each Executive Officer position, a member of staff of the Regulator who is not an Executive Officer to serve as an alternate for the Executive Officer in the case of any absence of the incumbent Executive Officer, or vacancy in the position.

-35. Resignation or removal of executive officers
+Resignation or removal of Executive Officers

-- (1) The Chief Executive Officer, and any Executive Officer, may resign by giving three months' notice in writing to the Board. - (2) The Board- - (a) must remove the Chief Executive Officer or an Executive Officer who ceases to qualify for that office in terms of Section 34(2); and - (b) otherwise may remove the Chief Executive Officer or Executive Officer only for- - (i) serious misconduct; - (ii) permanent incapacity; - (iii) gross incompetence, gross mis-management or substantial failure to perform the person's official functions; or - (iv) contravening Section 47, or engaging in any other activity that may undermine the integrity of the Regulator.
+- 37. (1) The Chief Executive Officer and any Executive Officer may resign by giving 40 three months' notice in writing to the Board. - (2) The Board- - (a) must remove the Chief Executive Officer or an Executive Officer who ceases to qualify for that office in terms of section 36(2); or - (b) may remove the Chief Executive Officer or Executive Officer only for- 45 - (i) serious misconduct; - (ii) permanent incapacity;

+- (iii) gross incompetence, gross mismanagement or substantial failure to perform the person's official functions; or - (iv) contravening section 49, or engaging in any other activity that may undermine the integrity of the Regulator.

-36. Functions of Regulator
+Functions of Regulator

-(1) The Regulator must carry out the functions and exercise the powers assigned to it by or in terms of this Act or any other national legislation and, in particular, must-

-- (a) exercise economic regulation of transport facilities and services in line with prevailing national economic policy contemplated in Section 3, and national strategic objectives; - (b) regulate the provision of adequate and efficient transport facilities and services; - (c) promote efficiency in transport facilities and services by facilitating competition, where possible, and implementing regulations; - (d) promote equitable access to transport facilities and services; - (e) promote appropriate investment in transport facilities and services; - (f) research market structures and service delivery to determine whether or not particular entities, markets, facilities or services within the transport sector are functioning competitively; - (g) conduct market inquiries in accordance with Section 41(2)(b); - (h) determine price controls for transport facilities and services in accordance with Part A of Chapter 3 and, for that purpose, may determine methods of price regulation as appropriate for the economic circumstances of regulated entities; - (i) monitor and enforce compliance with this Act, and with any service levels and other conditions of price controls; and - (j) investigate complaints contemplated in Section 13, and initiate investigations in terms of Section 15(2).
+- 38. The Regulator must carry out the functions and exercise the powers assigned to it by or in terms of this Act or any other national legislation and, in particular, must- - (a) exercise economic regulation of transport facilities and services in line with national strategic objectives; - (b) regulate the provision of adequate and efficient transport facilities and 10 services; - (c) promote efficiency in transport facilities and services by facilitating competition, where possible, and implementing regulations; - (d) promote equitable access to transport facilities and services; - (e) promote appropriate, adequate and efficient investment in transport facilities 15 and services: - (f) research market structures and service delivery to determine whether or not particular entities, markets, facilities or services within the transport sector are functioning competitively; - (g) conduct market inquiries in accordance with section 43(2)(b); - (h) determine price controls for transport facilities and services in accordance with Part A of Chapter 3 and, for that purpose, may determine methods of price regulation as appropriate for the economic circumstances of regulated entities; - (i) monitor and enforce compliance with this Act and with any service levels and 25 other conditions of price controls; and - (j) investigate complaints contemplated in section 15, and initiate investigations in terms of section 17(2).

-37. General provisions concerning Regulator
+General provisions concerning Regulator